Academic Chair of Humanities & Social Sciences and Instructor of Humanities & Social Sciences

 B.A., History, University of San Diego

-Melissa Ramel, instructor of humanities and social sciences and a residential faculty member, joined Saint Mary’s faculty in 2017.
+Melissa Ramel, academic chair and instructor of humanities and social sciences and a residential faculty member, joined Saint Mary’s faculty in 2017.
 She received a bachelor’s degree in history from the University of San Diego, where she attended on a full athletic scholarship for basketball.
 She earned her M.Ed. in curriculum and instruction in technology from Grand Canyon University.
 She taught in San Diego for 10 years at Cathedral Catholic High School and for two years at Francis Parker School.

 Ms. Ramel has taught grades 7-12 and an array of courses including American Government, AP U.S. Government, Economics, World History, U.S. History, Criminal Justice, and Sociology.
 She also created and taught online courses and presented at various conferences on the use of technology in the classroom.